FAQ

 How is the portfolio of investment properties of the Cofinimmo Group valued?

-The value of the investment properties of the Cofinimmo Group is the average of the values resulting from two valuation approaches: the ERV (Estimated Rental Value) capitalization approach and the DCF (Discounted Cash Flow) approach.
+The value of the investment properties of the Cofinimmo Group is the average of the values resulting from two valuation approaches: the Capitalisation method and the Discounted Cash Flow (DCF) approach.

 How are the development projects of the Cofinimmo Group valued?